 Continue reading to find out how to enjoy sex when suffering from vaginal dryness to get back in the groove.

 Lubricant is applied before intercourse in order to reduce friction that happens during sex.
 This can help make sex more enjoyable for both parties involved.
 Water-based lubricants are usually recommended because other types of lubricants can cause condoms to break and raise the risk of contracting sexually transmitted infections.
+A study has found that chamomile vaginal gel is as effective in relieving painful intercourse as estrogen gel.

 Consider other types of arousal